LPSim/backend/README.md

 from certain state and continue running, and also easy for frontend to render the game states.

 High compatible with different version of charactors or cards.
-(Although currently not implemented,) You can start a match between version 3.8 Itto-Barbara-Noelle and version 3.3 dual-Geo Maguu Kenki.
+You can start a match between version 3.8 Itto-Barbara-Noelle and version 3.3 dual-Geo Maguu Kenki.

 Interact by request and response.
 When request list is not empty, agents need to response to one of the request.
 When multiple players need to response,